Sandeshmathai/smart-irrigation/README.md

 # smart-irrigation
-this project based on Iot enabled smart irrigation system
+This project based on Iot enabled smart irrigation system